jforge/docker-node-npx-typescript/README.md

 }
 ```

-A call to `cdk list` shoud list the declared cdk stacks, `cdk synth` should acknowledge a successful cloudformation synthesis.
+A call to `cdk list` should list the declared cdk stacks, `cdk synth` should acknowledge a successful cloudformation synthesis.